AlliFan/DeadasDisco-DiscordRichPresence/README.md

 This will add an auto start for the Discord Rich Present to your gamestart.
-After this you can just start the game via steam.
+After this you can just start the game via Steam.

 ## <ins>Information for both options:</ins>